List of missing in California’s deadliest wildfire down to 1

 The list of missing went well over 1,000 following the Nov.
 8 fire, heightening fears of hundreds dead from the fast-moving fire that decimated Paradise.
 The fire killed 85 people.

-Investigators blame the fire on faulty equipment owned by San Francisco utility Pacific Gas & Electric.
+Investigators blame the fire on faulty equipment owned by the San Francisco-based utility Pacific Gas & Electric.